quicwg/base-drafts/draft-ietf-quic-recovery.md

 completes; see Section 4.1.1 of {{QUIC-TLS}}.
 Not arming the PTO for ApplicationData prioritizes completing the handshake and prevents the server from sending a 1-RTT PTO packet before it has the keys to process a 1-RTT packet.
-When probe packets from two different packet number spaces are sent when the PTO fires and both spaces have in-flight packets, this simplifies to setting the PTO on the lowest active packet number space.
+This simplifies to setting the PTO on the lowest active packet number space if packets from two different packet number spaces are sent when the PTO fires.

 When a PTO timer expires, the PTO period MUST be set to twice its current value.
 This exponential reduction in the sender's rate is important because